davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

   Segmentation fault
   ```

-- Clearly, a program that crashes depending on the magnitude of a user's input is troubling, and is why you should avoid creating unknown-sized arrays on the _stack_.
-That foreshadows a different location that can store arbitrarily-sized structures.
+- Clearly, a program that crashes depending on the magnitude of a user's input is troubling, and this is why you should avoid creating unknown-sized arrays on the _program stack_.

-##### Part 4: Heap to the Rescue!!
+##### Part 4: Program Heap to the Rescue!!

-- To deal with the stack-overflow problem, we need to be able allocate arbitrarily-sized memory off of the stack!
+- To deal with the stack-overflow problem, we need to be able allocate arbitrarily-sized memory off of the program stack!
 The **Heap** segment serves this purpose.
 So, whenever we need a new array, struct, string, etc., at runtime, you should be creating a pointer  to refer to some location on the **heap** where this potentially large structure will live.
 In this section, we'll see how C supports memory allocation (and deallocation) on the heap.

   - In fact, allocating memory on the heap is  what Java does every time the `new` keyword is used to instantiate an object.